 The Volvo Group acquired RVI/Mack with the aim of growing within the truck sectors in both the USA and Europe.
 Following this deal, the Group acquired two new brands, Mack and Renault Trucks.

-Asia was now the Group’s second largest market after Europe and Japan was the largest market in Asia following the acquisition of Nissan Diesel, which was now known as UD Trucks.
+Asia was now the Group’s second largest market after Europe and Japan was the largest market in Asia following the acquisition of Nissan Diesel.

 In China Volvo CE set up production in Shanghai.
 Volvo Buses and Volvo Penta were already running operations in the country.